-If Chris' salary and the Employer Additional (Accumulation) contributions remain the same during the 2011/12 financial year, then Chris could make additional Member Voluntary (before-tax) contributions up to \$19,960 [\$25,000 - (\$2,100 + \$2,940)].
+If Chris' salary and the Employer Additional (Accumulation) contributions remain the same during the 2012/13 financial year, then Chris could make additional Member Voluntary (before-tax) contributions up to \$19,960 [\$25,000 - (\$2,100 + \$2,940)].

-Because Chris is under 50, he decides to limit his additional before-tax voluntary contributions to a maximum of \$15,000.
-He also decides he should review his superannuation during the year to ensure that any change in his circumstances (in particular, any salary increase) does not cause him to exceed his concessional (before-tax) contribution limit.
+Chris decides to limit his additional before-tax voluntary contributions to a maximum of \$15,000.
+He also decides he should review his superannuation during the year to ensure that any change in his circumstances

+(in particular, any salary increase) does not cause him to exceed his concessional (before-tax) contribution limit.
 Chris puts some notes in his diary to remind himself to follow up.